-Overseas buyers in Spain at record level in 1st half 2022
+Overseas buyers in Spain at record level in 2022

-"I don't see any sign of a lack of foreign buyers going into 2023."
+"I don't see any sign of a lack of foreign buyers going into 2023 but the supply side needs to improve."

 Provincial & Municipal

 And it’s no different at the provincial and municipal levels either.
-The autonomous region of Andalucía is a good example because not only is it the largest of Spain’s 17 devolved regions it is also biggest property market by market share, accounting for 20% of the total number of transactions.
-In the 1st half of 2022 it was 20.1%.
+The autonomous region of Andalucía is a good example because not only is it the largest of Spain’s 17 devolved regions it is also biggest property market by market share, accounting for 20% of the total number of all transactions in Spain.
 Andalucía has 8 provinces but the statistics show that the overseas sector is concentrated above all in Málaga province, home to the Costa del Sol and the prime municipalities of Marbella, Estepona and Benahavís.
-Although there are 208 municipalities in Málaga province, just these 3 account for 25.8% of all transactions so far in 2022.
-And of the 23,303 property transactions in the 1st half of 2022 that occurred in Málaga province, 9,317 were by foreign buyers, that’s a 40% market share, double the market share at national level.
-I’ve already commented on the importance of foreign buyers for the Spanish Property Market overall but these figures for Málaga province show they are much more important in some areas than others.
+Although there are 208 municipalities in Málaga province, just these 3 accounted for 27% of all transactions in 2022.
+And of the 42,206 property transactions recorded in 2022 in Málaga province, 16,818 were by foreign buyers, 40% market share.

-The Spanish Property Market needs international buyers and these latest statistics indicate that the post-pandemic surge is not a passing phase, something fundamental has changed.
-I don’t see any sign of a lack of foreign buyers going into 2023.
-In my view, if there are fewer transactions next year it will be more to do with lack of quality property in prime locations than falling demand.
-People can’t buy if the supply isn’t there and it is the supply side that will determine the strength of the overseas property sector going forward.
+An addition issue is that the surge in transaction numbers has made the supply/demand ratio even more skewed than it was pre-pandemic and it was already a problem then.
+If there are fewer transactions during 2023 it will be more to do with lack of quality property in prime locations than falling demand.
+People can’t buy what isn’t there and it is the supply side that will determine the strength of the overseas property sector in the short term.

 For more property market information please take a look at our Markets Reports.
 These cover the overall market and the regions we cover.
-Go to our Locations page for more detailed information.
+Go to our Locations page for more detail on the locations we cover.

 view our socials